 coveoanalytics site by creating a patch element in the

-Coveo.SearchProvider.Custom.config file (see Tracking Usage Analytics Events When Production Database is not Named Web).
+Coveo.SearchProvider.Custom.config file (see Tracking Usage Analytics Events When Production Database Isn’t Named Web).

 Recording a search event relies on two elements: Cause and Dimensions.

-- A Cause has a name and a type.
-It is itself a Dimension.
+A Cause has a name and a type.
+It’s itself a Dimension.

 An example of a cause would be